micjamking/succinct/README.md

 Succinct
 ========

-*A jQuery plugin for truncating multiple lines of text*
+*A *tiny jQuery plugin for truncating multiple lines of text*

 ##How does it work?
 Succinct shortens your text to a specified size, and then adds an ellipsis to the end.